Importing existing services

 active

-. - Provide all required attributes defined in the service schema and ensure they meet the specifications.
+- Provide all required attributes defined in the service schema

 Here's an example request